NextCenturyCorporation/MCS/docs/source/dev.rst

 To use a specific configuration, you can either pass in a file path or dictionary of values via the `config_file_or_dict` in the create_controller() method, or set the `MCS_CONFIG_FILE_PATH` environment variable to the path of your MCS configuration file (note that the configuration must be an INI file -- see `sample_config.ini <https://github.com/NextCenturyCorporation/MCS/blob/master/sample_config.ini>`_ for an example).

+Please note that the `MCS_CONFIG_FILE_PATH` environment variable is meant for use by the TA2 team during evaluation.

 Developer Config File Properties
 ********************************